 (9) A resident's room shall have window shades or their equivalent.

-(10) The [assisted living program] licensee shall provide adequate closet or wardrobe space, conveniently located to allow each resident to keep personal clothing.
+(10) The assisted living program shall provide adequate closet or wardrobe space, conveniently located to allow each resident to keep personal clothing.

 B. Furnishings.
 Unless a resident brings personal furnishings, or as otherwise specified in the resident agreement, the assisted living program shall provide the following to each resident: